dzackgarza/Notes/Class_Notes/Combinatorics/Review.md

 Some Interpretations:

-1. Unrestricted labeled balls into labeled bins
+1. Unrestricted, labeled, labeled
    1. Words of length $n$ from an alphabet of size $[k]$, with repetition allowed.
    2. For each of $n$ balls, choose **with replacement** one of $k$ bins as its target.
-2. Injective labeled balls into labeled bins
+2. Injective, labeled, labeled
    1. Words of length $n$ from an alphabet of size $[k]$ with no repetition (all letters unique).
    2. For each of $n$ balls, choose **without replacement** one of $k$ bins as its target
-3. Surjective labeled balls into labeled bins
+3. Surjective, labeled, labeled
    1. Words of length $n$ from an alphabet of size $[k]$, where every letter appears at least once.
       1. Partition $n$ slots into $k$ groups, then assign letter $a$ to one of the $k$ group, letter $b$ to one of the remaining $k-1$ groups, etc
    2. Distribute $n$ balls into $k$ bins where each bin has at least one ball.
-4. Unrestricted unlabeled balls into labeled bins
+4. Unrestricted, unlabeled, labeled
-   1.
+   1. Words of length $n$
-5.

 - Injective:
   - Choose without replacement